daisukelab/ml-sound-classifier/EXAMPLE_APPS.md

 ## FSDKaggle2018small

 This trains a model for handing smaller audio data.
-Model is not small but audio, FS is 16 kHz for example.
+Model is not small but audio, FS is 16 kHz for example.　This sample is less computationally expensive for audio processing.

 - `mobilenetv2_small_fsd2018_41cls.h5` is the model created by this.
 - 16 kHz, 1 second duration, 64 n_mels and 64 time hops.